Towards Evaluation of Cross-document Coreference Resolution Models Using Datasets with Diverse Annotation Schemes: Introduction

 Cross-document coreference resolution (CDCR) is a set of techniques that aims to resolve mentions of events and entities across a set of related documents.
 CDCR is employed as an essential analysis component in a broad spectrum of use cases, e.g., to identify potential targets in sentiment analysis or as a part of discourse interpretation.

-Although the CDCR research has been gaining attention, the annotation schemes and corresponding datasets have been infrequently exploring the mix of identity and loose coreference relations and lexical diversity of the annotated chains of mentions.
-For example, resolution of identity relations, i.e., coreference resolution, and resolution of more loose relations, i.e., bridging, are typically split into two separate tasks \cite{kobayashi-ng-2020-bridging}.
-Resolution and evaluation of entity and event mentions of the two types of relation remains a research gap in CDCR research.
+Although CDCR research has gained attention, the annotation schemes and their corresponding datasets have only infrequently explored the mix of identity and lose coreference relations and lexical diversity of the annotated chains of mentions.
+For example, resolution of identity relations, i.e., coreference resolution, and resolution of more lose relations, i.e., bridging, are typically split into two separate tasks \cite{kobayashi-ng-2020-bridging}.
+Resolution and evaluation of entity and event mentions of the two types of relations remain a research gap in CDCR research.

-In this paper, we explore the qualitative and quantitative characteristics of two CDCR annotation schemes that annotate both events and entities.
+This paper explores the qualitative and quantitative characteristics of two CDCR annotation schemes that annotate both events and entities.
 (1) ECB+, a state-of-the-art event-centric CDCR dataset \cite{cybulska-vossen-2014-using} that annotates mentions with identity coreference relations.
-(2) NewsWCL50, an experimental concept-centric dataset for identification of semantic concepts that contain mentions with a mix of identity, loose coreferential, and bridging relations, e.g., context-dependent synonyms, metonyms, and meronyms \cite{Hamborg2019a}.
+(2) NewsWCL50, an experimental concept-centric dataset for identification of semantic concepts, each containing mentions with a mix of identity, loose coreference, and bridging relations, e.g., context-dependent anaphora, synonyms, metonyms, and meronyms \cite{Hamborg2019a}.
 We propose a phrasing diversity metric (PD) that describes the variation of wording in annotated coreference chains and measures the lexical complexity of CDCR datasets.
 Unlike the number of unique lemmas, i.e., a previously used metric for lexical diversity \cite{Eirew2021}, the proposed PD allows capturing higher lexical variation in coreference chains.
 We discuss the CDCR tasks that each of the datasets creates for CDCR models, i.e., lexical disambiguation and lexical diversity challenges.
-Finally, we continue the discussion of the future of the CDCR evaluation \citet{bugert2021generalizing} and propose a task-driven CDCR evaluation to aim at improved robustness of CDCR models.
+Finally, we continue the discussion about the future of the CDCR evaluation started by \newcite{bugert2021generalizing} to evaluate the models on multiple event-CDCR datasets and propose a task-driven CDCR evaluation to aim at improved robustness of CDCR models \footnote{The datasets (CoNLL format for coreference resolution \cite{pradhan-etal-2012-conll}, mentions in JSON format \cite{barhom-etal-2019-revisiting,Eirew2021}) and the code for the statistics calculation is located in \url{https://github.com/anastasia-zhukova/Diverse_CDCR_datasets}.}.